IMPORTANT INFO REGARDING DELIVERY (THE CONCEPTS APPLY TO ALL FREIGHT SHIPMENTS, NOT JUST KILNS)

 4. Open the lid.
 Do things look intact on the inside?
 Most shipping problems result in broken or cracked bricks.
 (Small hairline cracks in the bricks are normal, especially on flat surfaces like the bottom of a round kiln or the bottom and sides of a rectangular kiln.
 This is nothing to be concerned about as the cracks close up as the kiln heats up.
 These small cracks are considered cosmetic defects and do not affect functionality.)
 But excessive cracking is not OK, and usually does not occur on the sides of round kilns unless it the kiln has received a hit.

 5. Don't forget about the kiln shelves.
 Sometimes people get so distracted they don't even notice shelves are missing, let alone cracked.

 If there is anything you are concerned about, even if you are not sure if it is an issue, just write it down before you sign.
 There is no harm in writing too much.
 Then contact us to discuss anything you've discovered.
-The first thing we will ask for are digital photos so we can see what you are seeing.
+The first thing we will ask for are digital photos so we can see what you are concerned about.

 Very, very rarely, an item arrives so damaged that you can tell it fell off a truck, or suffered a similar catastrophic fate.
 In this case, you can refuse the entire shipment.
 But usually damage is not that extensive, and you may only need a new lid or a new ring.

 Please keep in mind that a kiln is designed as a functional device.
 Yes, a new kiln can be a thing of beauty, with its gleaming stainless steel and perfect bricks all in a row!
 But it is first and foremost a functional item.
 Minor cosmetic imperfections which do not affect functionality or lifespan are not covered by insurance or warranty.
 For example, brick chips, scratches, or minor cracks in the brick are not worthy of repair.
 It's normal for a kiln and you will not be compensated for it in any way.